“Budget cuts will only hurt American families, including working families. It will make more mothers cry, more kids hungry, and America weaker.”

 Budgets are moral documents.
 They show a nation’s priorities- what we value and want to attach our tax dollar to funding.
 Too often the programs that support families are the first to be cut hurting millions

-On October 30th, 2017, people from around the country will be speaking out to raise awareness about how proposed budget cuts will hurt their families, children, communities, and this country as a whole.
+On October 30th, 2017, people from around the country spoke out to raise awareness about how proposed budget cuts will hurt their families, children, communities, and this country as a whole.

-By sharing their personal experiences and ideas for change, Americans can stand up together and say that THESE CUTS HURT and that they have had enough of the government refusing to prioritize our children and our families.
+By sharing their personal experiences and ideas for change, Americans stood up together, said that THESE CUTS HURT, and shared that they have had enough of the government refusing to prioritize our children and our families.

 Programs that feed millions, that house people, that provide health care – among so many others – are on the chopping block.
 Our country can and must do better to support families – the majority of whom are working or want to work – to make ends meet.